Birmingham’s Squash Commonwealth legacy

 Nevertheless, the work so far in bringing Squash to ethnically diverse communities is going to help with a squash campaign that is set to launch in the coming autumn.
 This campaign aims to further amplify the visibility of squash and inspire more individuals from these communities to take to the court.

-Seeing the England Squash legacy initiative led by Asma is proving to be a dynamic force in transforming lives, bridging gaps, and fostering inclusivity through the power of sport.
+Seeing how the England Squash legacy initiative led by Asma is proving to be a dynamic force in transforming lives, bridging gaps, and fostering inclusivity through the power of sport.

 With its community-driven approach and dedication to breaking barriers, this legacy program is not only celebrating the successes of the past but also paving the way for a more diverse and vibrant future in the realm of squash.